Know when to fold 'em

 - In an episode of Digimon Adventure 02, TK successfully convinces all but one of the Digi-Destined group to make a strategic withdrawal.
 Subverted when Davis, the one who isn't convinced, succeeds despite ignoring the logic, but only through pure dumb luck.

-- In JoJo's Bizarre Adventure, Joseph's final super special plan consists of basically making the best use of his legs.
+- In JoJo's Bizarre Adventure: Battle Tendency, Joseph's final super special plan consists of basically making the best use of his legs.
 In other words, to run the hell away.
 He usually comes up with a better plan while he's at it.
-It also seems to be hereditary.
-He used it again in the series finale.
-Smokey was not amused.
+(It sees use again in the part's finale, and gets a brief Call-Back in the next part.)

 - One Piece: